ind1010/Region-under-discussion-for-visual-dialog/README.md

 Included in this repository:
 * ``QCS/`` - Contains the QCS+RuD model with our GRU implementation of the question embedding.
 The configurations for our ablation experiments on the input embedding are in ``configs/``.
 Note that we do not include the CMO model as we do not perform any experiments on it.
 * ``train.ipynb`` - Contains code to run training and evaluation scripts
-* Poster presented at the COS 484 Poster Session on 04/21/2022
+* Poster presented at the [COS 484](https://princeton-nlp.github.io/cos484/) Poster Session on 04/21/2022
-* Submitted Project Report
+* ACL 2020 camera-ready formatted project report

 <br>